cmccomb/google-scholar-for-github-pages/index.md

 5. You're ready to go!
 See below for some different use cases.

 # Inputs
-You can use this include file to slice and dice your publictions in several different ways by passing different parameters.
+You can use this include file to slice and dice your publications in several different ways by passing different parameters.
 All parameters are optional.
 Parameters can be used together - when used together, they implicitly have an AND relationship.
 Results are always shown with the most recent first.

 | Include Parameter | Type | Default | Description |
 | :---------------- | :--- | :------ | :---------- |